tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 amounts of time in the long run, facilitating the ability to swiftly navigate through files and the code we are working with, as well as other tasks.

-> **Note:** I will also be providing an auxiliary section going over an editor known as "Vim".
-There is
+> **Note:** A tool worth noting here is an editor known as "Vim".
+There is actually an extension that can
-> actually an extension you can download for VS code called "Vim" by vscodevim.
-This allows you to use
+> can be downloaded in VS code called "Vim" by vscodevim.
+This allows the user to use vim motions and
-> vim motions and some shortcuts associated with the editor, but some of its shortcuts may conflict with
+> other shortcuts associated with the editor.
+Some of its shortcuts may conflict with
-> pre existing shortcuts in VS Code.
-Many of these can be handled through adjusting keybindings, but the
+> preexisting shortcuts in VS Code (favoring VS Code), but adjustments can be made in one's keybindings if
-> process can be tedious and would ultimately requires familiarity to setup in the best way possible for
-> your needs.
+> desired.
 >
-> I would hesitate reaching for it at the moment due to it drastically changing how you
+> It may be worth looking into the tool before making the switch, as it drastically changes how a user
-> interact with files when editing them.
-In the long run, mastering something like this can speed up all
+> interacts with files when editing them.
+In the long run, mastering a tool like this can greatly speed up
-> your development tasks by allowing you to not have to reach for a mouse, instead navigating purely
+> development tasks, taking away the need for reliance on a mouse, instead navigating purely
-> through your keyboard.
-I find this is nice in VS Code and other text editors as well, as they also
+> through the keyboard.
+This can be nice to use in VS Code and other text editors as well, as they also
-> allow you to interact with the GUI (Graphical User Interface), in addition to its motions.
-If you
+> allow us to interact with the GUI (Graphical User Interface) while providing its motions.
+The link below can
-> would like a brief taste you can check out the resource I will link below, though I would not encourage
-> paying for the resource unless you truly desire if you happen to reach the end.
-I believe navigating
+> provide a quick introduction to this experience, though paying for the resource is likely not necessary
-> through a text document is truly the best way to learn with the tool, however dull it may be at times.
+> unless one truly desires.
+Navigating through code and text are probably the purist ways to learn the
+> tool, however dull it may be at times.
+That said, some may enjoy the gamification provided by this site.
-> Maybe after going through the section I provide you for the resource, if you still feel inclined to
-> go further in this site you can consider it as an option then.
-I do feel this may be a very useful
-> resource for younger audiences, and those who are teaching in classroom settings.
 >
 > [Vim-Adventures](https://vim-adventures.com/)